abhinavkishor9/aws-iam-misconfiguration-investigation/notes/investigation-notes.md

 1. Open the AWS IAM console.
 2. Review the IAM Dashboard.
-3. Examine IAM users.
+3. Examine IAM Users.
-4. Examine IAM user groups.
+4. Examine IAM User Groups.
-5. Review available IAM roles and policies.
+5. Review available IAM policies.
-6. Inspect an IAM policy and its permissions.
+6. Inspect the `AccessAnalyzerServiceRolePolicy`.
-7. Attempt to review CloudTrail event history.
+7. Attempt to access CloudTrail Event History.
-8. Analyze the resulting `AccessDeniedException`.
+8. Analyze the `AccessDeniedException`.
+9. Identify the requesting IAM role.
+10. Identify the denied AWS API action.
-9. Identify the policy responsible for the explicit deny.
+11. Identify the policy responsible for the explicit deny.
-10. Correlate the IAM configuration with the permission failure.
+12. Correlate the IAM findings with the CloudTrail access failure.
-11. Document the findings.
+13. Document the investigation findings.

 ---

 ## Investigation Scenario

-The AWS Academy environment was investigated to understand how IAM controls access to AWS services and how permission restrictions appear during security investigations.

-During the investigation, an attempt to access CloudTrail Event History resulted in an `AccessDeniedException`.
-The error indicated that the current AWSLabsUser role was explicitly denied permission to perform the `cloudtrail:LookupEvents` action by an identity-based policy named `RegionPinningPolicy`.
+While working with AWS cloud monitoring and audit services, an attempt was made to access CloudTrail Event History.

+The operation returned an `AccessDeniedException`, indicating that the current AWS Academy identity was not authorized to perform:

+`cloudtrail:LookupEvents`

+The error also identified an explicit deny associated with:

+`RegionPinningPolicy`

-The IAM environment was then reviewed to understand the available identities, groups, roles, and policies and to examine how permissions were defined.
+The investigation therefore shifted toward IAM to determine what identities, roles, policies, and permissions existed in the AWS account.

 ---